More About Philippine Bold Actresses of the 1980’s

 Maureen Mauricio

-The daughter of a US serviceman and a Filipina, Maureen Mauricio was one of, if not the, most beautiful starlets of the Bold era.
-With a mixed heritage, she had fair skin, a gorgeous face and a voluptuous figure.
+The daughter of a US serviceman and a Filipina, Maureen Mauricio was born on July 23, 1971.
+With her mixed heritage, she had fair skin, a gorgeous face, and a voluptuous figure.
+A modeling search in Olongapo fueled her dream to become a so-called Regal Baby, the name given to young stars of Regal films.
+Tall for her age, the mestiza beauty traveled to Manila on her own when she was just twelve years old.
+In her audition, the producer told her to undress, which set the stage for the bold star she would soon become.
 Her acting career was launched when she was just thirteen years old in the 1984 movie Nalalasap Ang Hapdi.
-The following year she had a minor role in the bold movie Climax, in which she acted alongside bold icons Anna Marie Gutierrez and Barbra Benitez.
-In 1986, at the age of fifteen, she exploded onto the bold scene, staring in ten films.
-Some of her notable movies include:
+The following year she had a role in the bold movie Climax in which she acted alongside bold icons Anna Marie Gutierrez and Barbra Benitez.
+In 1986, at the age of fifteen, she exploded onto the bold scene.
+She stared in ten films.
+Some of her notable movies included::

 • 1986 Tukso Sa Mundo